gabmeow/CubixOS/README.md

 Because it's easy to use, simple and perfect.

 # CHANGELOG
--Changes:
+- Changes:
- - Removed bugged buffer (I'll re-add it once i unbugged it -Coming in the future:
+ - Removed bugged buffer (I'll re-add it once i unbugged it
+- Coming in the future:
   - Buffer
   - Full command-line UI
--[-- Last version Alpha 0.01 --]
+- [-- Last version Alpha 0.01 --]
 - [x] Tested

 ## ROADMAP